 The Financial Conduct Authority complaints rules apply to complaints:

-We must include details of the Financial Ombudsman Service in the final response if dealing with an eligible complainant and a regulated activity, we will:
+We must include details of the BVRLA Alternative Dispute Resolution service as well as the Financial Ombudsman Service in the final response if dealing with an eligible complainant regarding a regulated activity.
+Therefore we will:

 - Explain that the complainant must refer the matter to the ombudsman within six months of the date of this letter or the right to use this service is lost